theCampel/leocamacho-private-notes/content/Proofs.md

 4. Do the actual work of your proof
 5. Write out the conclusion

-There's multiple proofs we will go through #dmp:
+There's multiple proofs we will go through:
 - [[Proofs by Contradiction]]
 - [[Direct Proofs]]
 - [[Proof by Contraposition]]